For once and for all...How to come off The Pill

 However if you’re super-keen, you could look into Natural Family Planning.
 To this end, I recommend you visit a Natural Fertility clinic to discuss this further.
 They can also take you through other types of contraception that you may not have even been aware of, such as different types of IUDs (Copper + Mirena) and Cervical Caps.

-Once your new form of contraception has been decided, we’ll need to uncover what your periods were like — before your hormones were suppressed by The Pill.
+Once your new form of contraception has been decided, we’ll need to uncover what your periods were like — before your hormones were suppressed by this medication.
+This is in order to minimise the side effects of coming off The Pill.

 Note: We’ll also need to establish what happened in the past — if you’ve tried to come off this medication previously.